swanser/bvseoSpider-GUI/README.md

 Future Feature Plans:
 sqlite3 database storage/retrieval, recursive domain-level crawling for products, product/brand monitoring and alerting for new reviews, sentiment analysis

+v0.02A
+Added Combobox (Drop-down style menu) persistence for successfully scraped pages for duration of the execution of the program